 St Stephen's, Kellyville, then on the corner of Windsor and President Roads, no longer exists]

 Henry had begun to suffer from ill-health.
 In October 1902, he wrote to his daughter Norah PARKER, in Adelaide, that he had just returned from 2 weeks in Springwood, where he went on doctor's orders for his asthma.
 He continued suffering from bad bouts of asthma, which prompted him to seek a permanent posting in the mountains.
 He had even briefly contemplated returning to the Kellyville orchard, as he noted in his diary on 21 March 1902.

-[The old Holy Trinity Church, Armstrong Street, Wentworth Falls, in November 2012.]
+[The old Holy Trinity Church, Armstrong Street, off Falls Road, Wentworth Falls, in November 2012.]

 Henry's "bad asthma" was in fact an "asthmatic" heart condition.
-He resigned the curacy in November 1903, and it appears that he then vacated the vicarage, and went to reside in Faulconbridge.
+He resigned the curacy in November 1903, and it appears that he then vacated the curate's residence, and went to live in Faulconbridge.

 The letter states, in part:

 "As for many years I have committed all my ways unto the Lord, I had only to feel and know that my ways were in His all wise, all loving, all mighty hands, to be satisfied to leave them still there, and simply said 'Thy will be done,' and the matter is His, and not only mine.

 "What is my hope for Eternity? ...while the Holy Spirit here below worketh in the soul, revealing Christ more fully every day, as my Keeper and Friend.
 Death therefore has no dark passage for me.
 'The Valley' will end as soon as 'Death's bright angel' opens the door and I pass into life and light.
 This is not a new faith.
 I have had it for 50 years...